Women in policing in the United States

-Women in policing in the United States, colloquially known as women police or female cop, began as early as the 1890s.
-Women make up 12.6% of all U.S. sworn police officers in 2018.
+Women began working as police officers in the United States as early as the 1890s.
+Women made up 12.6% of all U.S. sworn police officers in 2018.
 Employed largely as prison matrons in the 19th century, women took on more and increasingly diverse roles in the latter half of the 20th century.
 They face a particular set of challenges given the history of their entry into the profession, their low rates of participation, and the complex identities they negotiate in the work place.
 Women who work in law enforcement have struggled for years to gain acceptance in their workplace.
 Some of their biggest challenges are their lack of representation, stereotypes around women, and intersectionality.
+Despite these challenges, women have proven to be more calm and use less force.
+Women go into situations more level-headed than males, and are able to deescalate situations better.

 Organizations such as the National Association of Women Law Enforcement Executives (NAWLEE) offer mentoring services to women, guiding newly appointed head female officers to become better leaders.
-Commander Kristen Ziman of the Aurora (Illinois) Police Department, and also head of NAWLEE, stated that although yes, women are still oppressed today, some of it is self inflicted.